-When two or more data tables have two or more fields in common, this suggests a composite key relationship.
-Qlik Sense handles this by creating synthetic keys automatically.
+Qlik Sense creates synthetic keys when two or more data tables have two or more fields in common.
 These keys are anonymous fields that represent all occurring combinations of the composite key.

-If you receive a warning about synthetic keys when loading data, it is recommended that you review the data structure in the data model viewer.
+If you receive a warning about synthetic keys when loading data, you should review the data structure in the data model viewer.
 You should ask yourself whether the data model is correct or not.
-Sometimes it is, but often enough the synthetic key is there due to an error in the script.
+Sometimes it is, but most times the synthetic key is there due to an error in the script.

-Multiple synthetic keys are often a symptom of an incorrect data model, but not necessarily.
+Multiple synthetic keys are often a symptom of an incorrect data model.
 However, a sure sign of an incorrect data model is if you have synthetic keys based on other synthetic keys.

 Handling synthetic keys

-If you need to avoid synthetic keys, there are a number of ways for solving this in the data load script:
+If you need to avoid synthetic keys, there are a number of ways of solving this in the data load script.